-10.5 Submission of a complaint10
+10.5 Submission of a report or a complaint10

-If you believe you have been improperly treated by a university administrative body or a university employee, or you are dissatisfied with e.g. the quality of facilities on the campus or regarding matters relating to the faculty and the study programme, you may submit a complaint.
+If a student has a complaint that is not about undesirable behavior (see text under 9.4) or other behavior of an EUR governing body (see text under 10.4) or is dissatisfied with e.g. the quality of facilities on the campus or regarding matters relating to the faculty and the study programme, you may report this to the legal protection facility..
 Complaints concerning an employee of the Erasmus MC are sent on to the Erasmus MC for handling.